 Cold Migration

-According to “Cold Migration”, which focuses on VMware vSphere, cold migration is the migration of a powered-off virtual machine.
+According to VMware vSphere “Cold Migration” section, cold migration is the migration of a powered-off virtual machine.
 With this approach, it is needed to move the associated disks from one datastore to another, therefore virtual machine images are not required to be on shared storage.
 However, the virtual machine to migrate must be powered off prior to beginning the cold migration process.
 Notice that if a virtual machine is configured to have a 64-bit guest operating system an error will arise if the target host does not support 64-bit operating systems.
 Otherwise, CPU compatibility checks do not apply when migrating a virtual machine with cold migration.

 Warm Migration

-According to “Migrating a Suspended Virtual Machine”, which again focus on VMware vSphere, when migrating a suspended virtual machine, it is also needed to move the associated disks from one datastore to another.
+According to VMware vSphere “Migrating a Suspended Virtual Machine” section, when migrating a suspended virtual machine, it is also needed to move the associated disks from one datastore to another.
 The virtual machines are not required to be on shared storage.
 When you migrate a suspended virtual machine, the new host for the virtual machine must meet CPU compatibility requirements, because the virtual machine must be able to resume executing instructions on the new host.

 Live Migration